-Create a new Data Model using the Oracle technology.
-This model must use the logical schema created using the instructions in Create the Staging Physical Schema.
+Create a new Data Model using the Oracle or Teradata technology.
+This model must use the logical schema created using the instructions in Section 28.3.1.2, "Create the Staging Physical Schema".

 See "Creating a Model" in the Oracle Fusion Middleware Developer's Guide for Oracle Data Integrator for more information on model creation.